-GDP Annual Growth Rate in Croatia averaged 2.25 percent from 1996 until 2020, reaching an all time high of 7.50 percent in the second quarter of 1997 and a record low of -8.80 percent in the first quarter of 2009.
+GDP Annual Growth Rate in Croatia averaged 1.83 percent from 1996 until 2020, reaching an all time high of 7.20 percent in the second quarter of 1997 and a record low of -15.40 percent in the second quarter of 2020.
 This page provides - Croatia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Croatia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020.
+Croatia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.

 GDP Annual Growth Rate in Croatia is expected to be -6.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate GDP Annual Growth Rate in Croatia to stand at 6.00 in 12 months time.
 In the long-term, the Croatia GDP Annual Growth Rate is projected to trend around 1.80 percent in 2022 and 2.00 percent in 2023, according to our econometric models.